Machine Learning Systems: A Survey from a Data-Oriented Perspective: Data-Oriented Architectures and ML Challenges

 \subsection{Openness}

-Data-driven systems require the development of automated mechanisms to support engineers at different stages.
-Such automation is mainly required because of the large amount of data these systems manage, the complex processes they perform, and the fact that their users are usually experts in domains different from AI (e.g., healthcare, physics, etc.)~\cite{waring2020automated}.
-AutoML emerged as a recent sub-field that aims to automate the whole ML life cycle including processes such as data processing, model selection, and hyperparameter optimisation~\cite{escalante2020automated,vaccaro2021empirical}.
-Real-world environments pose particular automation requirements when adopting ML algorithms, in addition to the challenges AutoML already explores.
-Data-driven systems rely on the interaction of a significant number of components.
-These components must be integrated, composed, monitored, and adapted in a way that satisfies end-to-end system quality requirements.
-The scale and dynamic nature of real-world environments make human intervention infeasible when performing these tasks~\cite {cabrera2019self}.
+Developing ML components often involves the automation of various stages of data processing, both at the training and inference stages.
+The amounts of data ML-based systems manage, the complex processes they perform, and the fact that their users are usually experts in domains different from ML (e.g. healthcare, physics, etc.)~\cite{waring2020automated} demand such automation.
+AutoML is a recent research area that aims to automate the ML training life cycle.
+AutoML approaches include data augmentation, model selection, and hyperparameter optimisation~\cite{escalante2020automated,vaccaro2021empirical}.
+Nevertheless, implementing and deploying ML-based systems in real-world environments sets automation requirements for adopting ML models that AutoML does not cover.
+Real-world environments are dynamic, and deployed systems must respond autonomously to changing goals, variable data, unexpected failures, security threats, complex uncertainties, etc. Autonomous responses are required because practitioners do not have complete control over such deployments~\cite{pahl2023research}, their complexity usually exceeds the limit of human comprehension~\cite{paleyes2023causal}, and human intervention is not feasible~\cite{cabrera2022self}.
+Current ML-based systems rely on the interaction of heterogeneous components.
+Static systems architectures usually pre-define the components and devices that compose a system, and third-party entities (e.g., central controllers) usually integrate, orchestrate, and maintain these components to satisfy end-to-end system quality requirements~\cite{cabrera2017middleware}.
+The scale and dynamic nature of real-world deployments demand autonomous solutions and challenge these static and centralised architectures.